operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

 #### Extension apiservers and APIServices

-Please see the document on [extension apiservers]() if your operator does not rely on CRDs to provide its API.
+TODO: Document on extension apiservers for operators that do not rely on CRDs to provide its API.
 #### Advanced and Optional features

-Please see the documentation for [advanced operator configuration]() which includes additional suggestions for further integration with OLM.
+TODO: Documentation for advanced operator configuration which includes additional suggestions for further integration with OLM.

 ### Operator SDK